 And while we're on the topic - do what you can to meet in the real world.

 If you have a longer group program - 3 months or more -- you could organize in-person meet-ups and retreats so group members get to connect with each other in real life, talk, laugh, exchange ideas, and walk away feeling heard, seen and understood by rest of the group.

 In-person meetings are one of the fastest, most powerful ways to create real relationships and lasting trust when you're coaching groups.

-Asking great questions at the start of your group program can increase and strengthen trust.
+Asking great questions at the start of your group coaching course can increase and strengthen trust.
 Here's a list of ice-breaker questions you can use to start building trust in your group: